vip30/node-iptc/README.md

 # node-iptc

+This module is based on the node-iptc: https://github.com/derekbaron/node-iptc but I added the support for encoding and typescript typing

 This module extracts IPTC information from JPEG files.
 IPTC is (mostly non-technical) structured metadata about the image with fields like creator/artist, copyright, keywords, category, etc.
 For more information, see: http://www.adobe.com/devnet-apps/photoshop/fileformatashtml/#50577409_38034